caarlos0-graveyard/shellstyle/README.md

 with me in my open source projects.
 It's based on a lot of experience and time collecting best practices.

-Keep in mind that these rules are made for based on the assumption you want to write shell scripts that work ~everywhere~, not specifically Bash or ZSH.
+Keep in mind that these rules are defined based on the assumption that you want to write portable shell scripts, meaning, scripts that work ~everywhere~, not specifically BASH v3.2 on Linux nor ZSH 5.2 on OSX.

 ## Big Rules